tasosalvas/spdiu/doc/api.md

 `c.config` contains the configuration for this run, taking into account the defaults for the collection and like a bunch of layers of system and user configuration, including our `invoke.yaml`.

-All of SPDIU's tasks that deal with config begin with `cfg = c.config.spdiu`, then access the values as `cfg.value.value` with dot syntax.
+All of SpdIU's tasks that deal with config begin with `cfg = c.config.spdiu`, then access the values as `cfg.value.value` with dot syntax.

 # The `spdiu` module

 ## `spdiu.collections`

-This submodule contains SPDIU's invoke task collections, documented at the [Task Collections Reference](./tasks.md).
+This submodule contains SpdIU's invoke task collections, documented at the [Task Collections Reference](./tasks.md).

-Tasks are the user-facing side of SPDIU.
+Tasks are the user-facing side of SpdIU.
 - They print out what steps they're taking and try to have it look nice
 - Their docstrings are focused towards the end user on the terminal